-- 1. Healthcare institutions must collect information about their recognition and response systems for deteriorating patients and resuscitation processes, provide feedback to the clinical workforce on recognition and response systems and resuscitation processes, and track outcomes and changes in performance over time (Australian Commission on Safety and Quality in Healthcare, 2012). - 2.
+- Healthcare institutions must collect information about their recognition and response systems for deteriorating patients and resuscitation processes, provide feedback to the clinical workforce on recognition and response systems and resuscitation processes, and track outcomes and changes in performance over time (ACSQHC, 2021). - 2.
 Research is needed to improve provision and outcomes of resuscitation.
-Individuals who wish to further the scientific basis and clinical practice of resuscitation should be encouraged. - Clinical research in this area is challenging due to ethical issues as well as small populations.
+Individuals who wish to further the scientific basis and clinical practice of resuscitation should be encouraged. - 3.
+Clinical research in this area is challenging due to ethical issues as well as small populations.
 Individuals wishing to undertake research in resuscitation are advised to seek the advice and support of their local research ethics committees. - 4.
 Advice and support can also be sought from the State Branches of the Australian Resuscitation Council.